|Parasite: Dipylidium caninum|

 |Location of adults: Small intestine|

-Diagnosis can be made through history and clinical signs i.e. lack of flea control, lack of deworming with praziquantel and the detection of proglottids in the faeces, coat, and bedding or around the anus.
+Diagnosis can be made through history ((i.e. lack of flea control, lack of deworming with praziquantel) and by detecting proglottids in the faeces, coat, and bedding or around the anus.
 The proglottids of D. caninum can be differentiated from those of Taenia spp. by shape and presence of two bilaterally symmetrical genital pores located in the middle of the segment (Fig 1).
-Squashing a gravid proglottid will reveal egg capsules (Fig 2).
+Squashing a gravid proglottid will reveal egg capsules (egg packets) (Fig 2).
 Occasionally, egg capsules are detected by faecal flotation methods but this method is not sensitive.

-Treatment of D. caninum infection is by praziquantel at 5 mg/kg every 2 weeks, until vector control is achieved.
+Treatment of D. caninum infection is by praziquantel at 5 mg/kg every 2 weeks, until flea or lice control is achieved.

 Control can be achieved by keeping dogs and cats free of fleas (refer to flea control guidelines) and lice (refer to lice control guidelines).